 Successful completion of this course fulfills the General Education Area VII: Information Competency Requirement.
 After completing the Information Competency Requirement, a student will be able to;

-Grading: credit/no credit; online tests 50% and annotated bibliography 50% of total points
+Grading: credit/no credit; online quizzes 50% and annotated bibliography 50% of total points

 Type of course: six weeks, online

-Computer access requirements: students must have regular access to a computer with access to the Internet and browser software such as Internet Explorer or Mozilla Firefox.
+Computer access requirements: students must have regular access to a computer with access to the Internet.

 - Develop effective research strategies.